-5.1 OI additives
+5.1 OI ADDITIVES

 The first piece of evidence in support of our analysis concerns positive additives in OI.
 On a par with negative additive (né/non...) anche, the positive additive anche is also always attested in a position preceding the finite verb, as expected.
-Specifically, additive anche is not attested in a lower clausal position, differently from MI, see (30).
-In fact, when in OI anche occurs in a low structural position it takes on the aspectual/temporal meaning already described in negative contexts, cf. (31).
+Specifically, additive anche is not attested in a lower clausal position, differently from MI, see (27).
+In fact, when in OI anche occurs in a low structural position it takes on the aspectual meaning already described in negative contexts, cf. (28).

-- (30) Porterò anche una torta (MI) will.bring.1SG also a cake 'I will also bring a cake' - (31) Morte uccide l'anime del ninferno in tal modo che sempre rinascono, death kills the souls of the hell in such way that always are.reborn acciò che sieno anche morte. so.that that are ANCHE killed 'Death kills the souls of the hell in such a way that they are continuously reborn, so that they are killed again (and again)' [Giamboni, Trattato, 30, p.
-151]
+- (27) Porterò anche una torta (MI) will.bring.1SG also a cake "I will also bring a cake" - (28) Morte uccide l'anime del ninferno in tal modo che sempre rinascono, death kills the souls of the hell in such way that always are.reborn acciò che sieno anche morte. so.that that are ANCHE killed "Death kills the souls of the hell in such a way that they are continuously reborn, so that they are killed again (and again)"

+(Giamboni, Trattato, 30, p.
+151)

 Put differently, when OI anche occurs in a sentence initial position it necessarily has an additive semantics.
-Moreover, additive anche may act as a first-position constituent in a V2 grammar, that is, it triggers V-S inversion, (32).
+Moreover, additive anche may act as a first-position constituent in a V2 grammar, that is, it triggers V-S inversion, (29).

-(32) Anche sono l'anime tormentate nell'inferno di dolorosi pensieri ANCHE are the souls tormented in the hell of painful thoughts 'Also the souls are tormented in the hell by painful thoughts' [Giamboni, Trattato, 31, p.
-152]
+(29) Anche sono l'anime tormentate nell'inferno di dolorosi pensieri ANCHE are the souls tormented in.the hell of painful thoughts "Also the souls are tormented in the hell by painful thoughts"

+(Giamboni, Trattato, 31, p.
+152)

-The facts in (32) further indicate that anche is a phrase, rather than a head.
+The facts in (29) further indicate that anche is a phrase, rather than a head.

-A further piece of evidence comes from the etymological correlation between anche and ancora (= 'again, yet'), which arguably derives from Latin HANC HORAM (Cortelazzo Zolli 1999, and Anna Orlandini, Chiara Gianollo, p.c.).
-The interesting point is that ancora, which is almost exclusively employed as an aspectual/temporal marker in MI, displays exactly the same double semantics that characterizes anche in OI.
-This semantic split is mirrored in the syntax in the same way, see (33).
+A further piece of evidence comes from the etymological correlation between anche and ancora (= 'again, yet'), which arguably derives from Latin HANC HORAM (Cortelazzo & Zolli 1999, and Anna Orlandini, Chiara Gianollo, p.c.).
+The interesting point is that ancora, which is almost exclusively employed as an aspectual marker in MI, displays exactly the same double semantics that characterizes anche in OI.
+This semantic split is mirrored in the syntax in the same way, see (30).

-(33) a.
-Nulla è ancora fatto della cosa che non è tutta compiuta di fare nothing is ANCORA done of the thing that not is all finished to do 'It hasn't been done anything yet of the thing that has not been completed' [Giamboni, Vizi e Virtudi, 53, p.
-89]
+(30) a.
+Nulla è ancora fatto della cosa che non è tutta compiuta di fare nothing is ANCORA done of the thing that not is all finished to do "It hasn't been done anything yet of the thing that has not been completed"

 b.
 In quelli tempi i romani [...] le dette cittadi pigliaro e posero alla in those times the Romans the said cities took and put to.the guerra fine.
 E ancora i Prenestini [...], Tito Quinto war end and ANCORA the Prenestini Titus Fifth combattendo, vinsero. fighting won.
+"In that time, the Romans invaded the above-mentioned cities at the same set of the set of the

-In that time, the Romans invaded the above-mentioned cities and put war to an end.
-Also the Prenestini, after fighting Titus the Fifth, won.'
-[Giamboni, Orosio, 3, p.
-137]
+"In that time, the Romans invaded the above-mentioned cities and put war to an end.
+Also the Prenestini, after fighting Titus the Fifth, won."

+(Giamboni, Orosio, 3, p.
+137)

-The sentence in (33a) shows that when ancora is merged between the finite and the non-finite verb it has an aspectual/temporal reading, whereas (33b) shows that ancora has an additive semantics when it is merged in sentence-initial position.
+The sentence in (30a) shows that when ancora is merged between the finite and the non- finite verb it has an aspectual reading, whereas (30b) shows that ancora has an additive semantics when it is merged in sentence-initial position.